rk1a/minetest/README.md

 EleutherAI Alignment Minetest
 =============================
 This is a fork of the Minetest Voxel Engine, designed to support an OAI gym like environment.
-The library supports

 Modes of Operation
 ------------------